 - 250g lard or suet - vegetable shortening works just as well too

 - 500g wild bird seed mix - this may include sunflower hearts, naked rolled oats, dried mealworms, yellow millet, kibbled peanuts and black sunflower seeds

 - A handful of dried cranberries - optional

-You'll also need a saucepan, a spoon for mixing, a lined baking tray and some Christmas shaped cookie cutters (plastic cutters work better for this).
+You'll also need a saucepan, a spoon for mixing, a lined baking tray and Christmas-shaped cookie cutters (plastic cutters work better for this).

 - Ask a grown-up to melt the lard or suet in a saucepan over low heat.
 Don't let it boil!

 - When melted, you can add in the wild bird seed mix (carefully, it's hot!) and stir it in, ensuring it all sticks together well.